RedBeardLab/rediSQL/README.md

 #### Single thread

-Right now the module is single thread and it use the same thread of Redis.
+Right now the module is single thread and it uses the same thread of Redis.

 This means that during long computation, mainly BIG `SELECT`s, your redis instance will be un-responsive serving the data.

-This limitation will be definitely remove in a couple of week in Open Source version and more aggresively in the PRO version
+This limitation will be definitely removed in a couple of week in Open Source version and more aggresively in the PRO version

 Fortunately I already have a working prototype and I only need to time to refine the design and make simple to add futher improvement to the module.

 #### Persistency

-No form of persistency are provide, right now, by the module.
+No form of persistency are provided, right now, by the module.

 This means that your in memory database is completely transient.